arngll/arngll-spec/n6drc-arngll.md

 (between 0 and `MAX_MCAST_RESPONSE_BACKOFF` seconds) before sending the beacon response.
 If supported by the PHY layer in use, the use of a clear channel assessment (CCA) feature is highly RECOMMENDED.

-Unicast beacon requests should responded to as quickly as physically possible.
+Unicast beacon requests should be responded to as quickly as physically possible.
+Exact timing requirements are TBD.

  *  `MAX_MCAST_RESPONSE_BACKOFF`: 0.1 seconds

-# Signal Report Commands
+### Signal Report Commands

-The signal report request/response mechanism allows a node to determine the link quality metrics at the MAC layer between nodes.
+The signal report request/response mechanism allows a station to determine the link quality metrics at the MAC layer between nodes.

 Responding to a signal report request is OPTIONAL and MAY be ignored